Migrants gather in Mexico as end nears for US asylum limits

 Associated Press

-REYNOSA, Mexico (AP) — Thousands of migrants packed shelters on Mexico’s border with the United States Friday as an end neared to Trump-era asylum restrictions, with fresh numbers showing that illegal border crossings fell sharply last month.
+REYNOSA, Mexico (AP) — Thousands of migrants packed shelters on Mexico’s border with the U.S. on Friday as an end neared to Trump-era asylum restrictions, with fresh numbers showing that illegal border crossings fell last month.

 Border Patrol agents stopped migrants 143,903 times along the Mexican border in November, down 30% from 204,273 times in October, according to a Justice Department court filing.
 It was the lowest level since February 2021, the first full month of Joe Biden’s presidency.